vercel/next.js/docs/basic-features/eslint.md

 - Specify `parserOptions` in the same way as the above example to enable appropriate language features

-> If you add an `.eslintrc` file to your application and not include `plugin:@next/next/recommended`
+> If you add an `.eslintrc` file to your application and don't include
-> to the config, its rules will not be checked during development or production builds.
-This is
+> `plugin:@next/next/recommended`in the config, its rules will not be checked during development or
-> **not recommended**.
+> production builds.
+This is **not recommended**.

 If you want to enable ESLint to run during development, or disable it for production builds; refer to the documentation for [ESLint Warnings and